CrispyConductor/pandoc_resume/markdown/resume.md

 2011-2012
 :   **Backend Architect at Giftiki**

-    Designed, architected, and lead the building of a distributed backend platform for group financial transactions integrated with social media.
+    Designed, architected, and led the building of a distributed backend platform for group financial transactions integrated with social media.

 ## Other Major Non-Work Projects